osg-htc/docs/docs/other/troubleshooting-gratia.md

 This only ensures that the basic gratia-probe-cron "service" is running.
 To check if the individual Gratia probes are enabled, look at the `EnableProbe` option in the `ProbeConfig` file, as described above.
 A quick command to do this is shown here.
-Note that the Condor and GridFTP Transfer probes are enabled while the glexec probe is disabled:
+Note that the HTCondor and GridFTP Transfer probes are enabled while the glexec probe is disabled:

     :::console
     root@host # cd /etc/gratia